Our Worship Leaders

 Church on Main uses a rotating preaching schedule, so you’ll almost never hear from the same preacher 2 weeks in a row.
 Here are some of the faces you’ll regularly see!

-Moderator of Session – Rev. Dr. Anne Ledbetter was born and raised in Louisiana.
-She lived in Texas 20 years where she studied religion and philosophy, met and married her life partner Keith McGowan, graduated from seminary, and gave birth to three children.
+Part-Time Temporary Pastor – Rev. Dr. Anne Ledbetter was born and raised in Louisiana.
+She lived in Texas 20 years where she studied religion and philosophy, graduated from seminary, and gave birth to three children.
 The family moved to Delaware in 1994 when Anne accepted a call to Westminster Presbyterian Church in Wilmington where she worked until 2013.
-She and Keith are now empty nesters in Spring Arbor in Middletown, and Anne serves as Chaplain at Heron Point, a retirement community in Chestertown, Maryland.
+She is now an empty nester in Spring Arbor in Middletown and serves as Chaplain at Heron Point, a retirement community in Chestertown, Maryland.
 Anne leads Community Yoga at Church on Saturdays and spends her spare time reading, biking and traveling.

 Clerk of the Board – Rev. Dr. Peter J. Paris is an ordained Baptist minister who holds dual citizenship with Canada and the United States.
 He is a retired professor of Christian Social Ethics at Princeton Theological Seminary.
 He has lectured and preached widely in Canada, the United States, South Africa, Nigeria, Ghana, Kenya, Brazil and India.
 He has published several books including “Black Religious Leaders: Unity in Diversity” and “The Spirituality of African Peoples: The Search for a Common Moral Discourse,” and he currently serves as Editor of the “Religion, Race, and Ethnicity” series at New York University Press.
 Peter and his wife Adrienne Daniels have lived in Middletown, DE for five years and regularly worship and serve at Church on Main.